Church of the Good Shepherd (Rosemont, Pennsylvania): History

-The parish was founded in 1869 as part of the Anglo-Catholic Oxford Movement revival in the Anglican Church, and was admitted to the Diocese of Pennsylvania in 1871.
+The parish was founded in 1869 as part of the post-Oxford Movement Anglo-Catholic revival in the Anglican Church, and was admitted to the Diocese of Pennsylvania in 1871.
 Its original church building, demolished in 1901, was on the north side of Lancaster Avenue, just east of the present football stadium of Villanova University.

 The church building was designed by the Philadelphia architectural firm of Baily & Truscott.
 Constructed in 1893 and 1894, the architecture is in the Gothic Revival style of a 14th-Century English country church.
 The first services were held in 1894, and the building was consecrated in 1910.